jongacnik/kirby2-index-field/readme.md

 Kirby field which displays pages as a [datalist](https://datatables.net/).

 This is useful for navigating large sets of subpages which need filtering and sorting.
 Allows Kirby to be used a little more like a database.
+Pairs nicely with [kirby-hidebar-field](https://github.com/jongacnik/kirby-hidebar-field)

 ![Preview](https://github.com/jongacnik/kirby-index-field/blob/master/preview.jpg?raw=true)